 The disease mainly affects the lungs with most patients often showing minimal or no symptoms.

-Infection occurs by breathing in the spores that become airborne when contaminated soil is disturbed.
+Infection occurs by breathing in the spores that become airborne when contaminated soil is disturbed or from visiting a cave inhabited by bats.
 Humans and animals such as dogs, rats and cats may become infected.
 The disease is not transmitted from human-to-human or animal-to-human.

 Histoplasmosis is a common disease throughout the world, occurring in temperate and tropical climates such as parts of the USA, Africa and Australasia.
-It has been widely studied in certain areas of the USA where it is highly prevalent.
-The region often referred to as the “Histo Belt” includes Arkansas, Kentucky, Tennessee, West Virginia as well as other areas of southeastern and central US.
-In certain areas up to 90% of the adult population are infected with histoplasmosis.
+It has been widely studied in some regions of the USA where it is highly prevalent.
+The region often referred to as the 'Histo Belt' includes Arkansas, Kentucky, Tennessee, West Virginia as well as other areas of southeastern and central US.
+In certain areas, up to 90% of the adult population is infected with histoplasmosis.

 There are several clinical presentations of histoplasmosis.

 |Progressive disseminated histoplasmosis||